ibrahimmkhalid/ultralytics/docs/en/modes/track.md

 ### Plotting Tracks Over Time

 Visualizing object tracks over consecutive frames can provide valuable insights into the movement patterns and behavior of detected objects within a video.
-With Ultralytics YOLO11, plotting these tracks is a seamless and efficient process.
+With SFDT_Ibrahim YOLO11, plotting these tracks is a seamless and efficient process.

 In the following example, we demonstrate how to utilize YOLO11's tracking capabilities to plot the movement of detected objects across multiple video frames.
 This script involves opening a video file, reading it frame by frame, and utilizing the YOLO model to identify and track various objects.
 By retaining the center points of the detected bounding boxes and connecting them, we can draw lines that represent the paths followed by the tracked objects.